Anne M. Cappella is a partner in Weil's Silicon Valley office, where she focuses on patent counseling and litigation involving complex technologies.

 Ms. Cappella’s strong technical background—she holds a B.S. in electrical engineering with minors in computer science and mathematics and has prior work experience as an engineer and consultant for IBM—allows her to advise on areas of technology as diverse as cellular communications, memories, computer graphics, semiconductor processing and packaging, wireless and broadband communications, and integrated circuit design.
 She often handles the most technical aspects of patent litigations, including performing technical analysis to ensure solid claim construction, infringement, and validity arguments; overseeing technical experts and interacting with company engineers; and managing reexamination and post-grant strategy and proceedings.

-In 2014, Ms. Cappella was named to the Daily Journal's list of the Top Women Lawyers in California.
-The publication, which recognizes the 100 most accomplished women lawyers in the state, noted that "Cappella uses her background as an electrical engineer and a love for complicated technology to help her clients fend off patent infringement claims."
+Ms. Cappella is widely regarded as a leader in the field.
+In 2014 and 2017, Ms. Cappella was named to the Daily Journal’s list of the Top Women Lawyers in California.
+The publication, which recognizes the 100 most accomplished women lawyers in the state, noted that “Cappella uses her background as an electrical engineer and a love for complicated technology to help her clients fend off patent infringement claims.”
+She has also been included in The Recorder’s list of the top Women Leaders in Law and was named a “2016 Women of Influence” by the Silicon Valley Business Journal.

-Ms. Cappella is actively involved in a number of initiatives aimed at bettering the careers of women lawyers, and she has been recognized for her efforts by The Recorder, which has included her in its 2012 list of the top 40 Women Leaders in Law and its 2015 and 2016 lists of the top 60 Women Leaders in Tech Law.
+Ms. Cappella is actively involved in a number of initiatives aimed at bettering the careers of women lawyers.
 She is the Silicon Valley Office leader of Women@Weil, a firm affinity group that focuses on supporting women lawyers through mentoring, networking, recruiting, retention, advancement, pro bono initiatives, business development and community outreach.
 Ms. Cappella is a formal mentor to several senior women associates, a frequent participant in Weil’s Mentors Across Borders program, and a regular participant in women law student and women engineer mentoring programs.

 - Certain Wireless Devices, Inv.
 No. 337-TA-745